 Therefore, a good commercial voiceover will be both friendly and accessible.
 The voiceover is supposed to convey information that complements what your audience is seeing on the screen.
-Using a voiceover with an amiable tone will not only help draw viewers in but also instill a sense of trust in them.
+Using a voiceover with an amiable tone will not only help draw viewers in, but also instill a sense of brand trust.

 3) Create a Sense of Excitement

-When it comes to selling, you want your potential buyer to be excited about the product.
+When it comes to selling, you want your potential buyer to be excited about the product or service.
 There is no way that’s going to happen if the commercial itself doesn’t sound interesting or compelling!

 Being able to convey excitement through a faceless voiceover can be difficult — it’s one of the most important skills you need to be a great voiceover talent.

 That being said, it’s important to make sure your voiceover doesn’t go overboard in the enthusiasm department.
 It’s one thing to speak passionately about a product or service and it’s benefits to the consumer.
 It’s another thing to manically yell at your audience about the glories of adhesive strips.